 Travel book reviews

-The best kind of travel litterature is where the writer travels both internal and external, describing the travel experience while analyzing the situation and gaining a bit of insight along the way.
+The best kind of travel literature is where the writer travels both internal and external, describing the travel experience while analyzing the situation and gaining a bit of insight along the way.
 I seldom need to know the exact number of steps in Notre Dame or the height of the Empire State Building, but a nice story about the buildings is always welcome.
 That’s why I tend to read a lot of travel stories in addition to the usual guides.

 My favorite authors each have a unique voice.
 Bruce Chatwin is often dry, detached and philosophical, but still childishly curious about the world.
 Reading about Bill Bryson’s adventures in the outback gives me visions of a jolly Santa Claus roaming western Australia.
 And so on.

-Sometimes my friends ask me for advice on travel litterature.
+Sometimes my friends ask me for advice on travel literature.
 That’s why I will start to write a few lines about some of my personal favorites.
 If book reviews ain’t your cup of tea, feel free to skip these upcoming entries.